Nothing can ever fully prepare you for the intellectual, physical and emotional assault that comes with doing a PhD.

 If you already knew all that you needed to, you’d already have your PhD.
 You don’t, and there is so much you need to learn.
 There isn’t just the literature and subject area to master, but also more practical things like research design, data-collection tools and analytical techniques.
 In other words, there’s a lot to learn.

 Sure, it’s entirely possible to equip yourself with all the skills you need alone, but the more sensible and effective way is to reach out for support.
-Talk to your supervisors, or keep you eyes open for training courses and seminars.
-Share tips and advice with your PhD-colleagues, and don’t be afraid to admit when you’re struggling with something.
+Talk to your supervisors, or keep your eyes open for training courses and seminars.
+Share tips and advice with your PhD colleagues, and don’t be afraid to admit when you’re struggling with something.
 Academics are generally a nice bunch, and won’t mind being approached politely to help clarify a concept.